kratos-090/rps-java-application/README.md

   <l>Technologies used-Neatbens,Mysql Workbench.
 Laguages used-JAVA,SQL.</l>
 </ul>

-<p>Just repalce your databse url in all files ,you can also use Ctrl+Shift+H to find replace all username and passwords all the url for remain same</p>
+<p>Just repalce your connectionurl in all files ,you can also use Ctrl+Shift+H to find and replace all username and passwords as the connection url generally remain remain same</p>